zhengezhao/fever-baseline/README.md

 * Please refer to the [https://github.com/sheffieldnlp/fever-baselines] for more details.

 ## Pre-requisites
 * Although the origin repo provides the conda installation instruction, I think using [Docker](https://www.docker.com/) is preferred, To enable GPU acceleration (run with `--runtime=nvidia`) once [NVIDIA Docker has been installed](https://github.com/NVIDIA/nvidia-docker).
 For this task, training with only CPU takes days, for my own run, I choose a computer with a Nvidia 1080Ti Graphic Card.
-(Thanks, Mingwei)
+(Thanks to Mingwei and his awesome computer)

 ## Docker Install